RHIT-CSSE/csse332/Homework/VirtualMemoryLab2/README.md

 Let me be more explicit:

-Right now we sort of using frames as a region of NUM\_FORTHS chunks, each chunk is getpagesize()\*NUM\_PAGES long.
+Right now we sort of using frames as a region of MAX\_FORTHS chunks, each chunk is getpagesize()\*NUM\_PAGES long.
 Forth 0 gets the first chunk, forth 1 gets the second, etc.  But this no longer makes sense because we don't actually want to allocate all that memory upfront.

-Henceforth, we will use frames as a region of NUM\_FORTHS\*NUM\_PAGES chunks, each getpagesize() long.
+Henceforth, we will use frames as a region of MAX\_FORTHS\*NUM\_PAGES chunks, each getpagesize() long.
 These individual page-size chunks will very naturally correspond to how frames work in a regular virtual memory system.
 Forth 0 might use Frames 0 1 5 to correspond to its